andriniaina/andriniaina.github.io/_posts/2014-11-12-java-vs-net.markdown

 ==============================

 **Generics**
-:  Yes I know, java 8 has generics.
+:  Yes I know, java has generics since 2004.
 But it's commonly admitted that it's a broken implementation.
 Java does not have:

     - Runtime generics (create a type-safe generic class by reflection)
     - Generics of primitive types